Crazy quilt stitch along Tumbling Block 18

 .

 Along the edge of patch 5, I have secured some brown velvet ribbon.
 Over the ribbon, I used perle #8 cotton thread to work the stems in Stem stitch.
-To the stems I added Cast-on stitch and added a gold bead at the base.
-I made these gold flower petals using Bullion Knots wrapped in a Detached Chain stitch.
+Then to the stems I added Cast-on stitch and added a gold bead at the base.
+Following this, I made these gold flower petals using Bullion Knots wrapped in a Detached Chain stitch.
 Seed beads top off a row of Straight stitches worked in a metallic thread.

 Tumbling block 18 mid diamond detail 4

 The last seam runs along the edge of patch 4.
-I covered it in a green commercial braid that I added beads along the central line.
+I covered it in a green commercial braid to which I added beads along the central line.
 Then along the edge, I added 3 straight stitches in cotton perle #8 and small novelty flower beads secured with a seed bead.

 Dark toned Diamond on Tumbling block 18